Mass Deacidification: Saving the Written Word

 Background: Some documents are highly susceptible to embrittlement, which can make those documents unusable.
-Examples include documents made with paper having acidic components.
-Acid components may come from fiber stock (such as ground wood pulp) or additives (such as bleach or alum rosin size).
-Once paper is weakened by acid, little can be done to restore original strength.
-The key to good preservation practice is to prevent the papers with acidic components from becoming weakened by inherent acids.
-Research has shown that adding alkaline compounds to acidic paper (in a process called deacidification), before embrittlement begins, can extend the life expectancy of these papers.
-The Library of Congress has a long history of developing a cost-efficient means of mass deacidifying appropriate materials.
+Some documents that have acidic paper are susceptible to turning brittle and unusable over time.
+The chemistry of this is complex, and acid components may come from fiber stock (such as ground wood pulp) or additives (such as bleach or alum rosin size).
+Once paper is weakened, though, little can be done to restore its original usability.
+Good preservation practice is to prevent this decay before papers become fragile.
+Research has shown that adding alkaline compounds to acidic paper (in a process called deacidification) before embrittlement begins, can extend the life expectancy of these papers.
+Environmental controls for temperature and humidity are the simplest method, applicable at large scale and for the widest array of materials, but may not be practical in all situations.
+The Library of Congress has been involved in several projects to develop and employ mass deacidification methods for appropriate materials.

 More about Mass Deacidification